hokindeng/DanceGRPO/README.md

 <img src=assets/rewards/opensource_hunyuanvideo_32gpus.png width="49%">

 1. For the open-source version, our mission is to reduce the training cost.
-So we reduce the number of frames, sampling steps, and GPUs compared with the settings in the paper.
+So we reduce the number of frames (from 73 to 53), sampling steps, and GPUs compared with the settings in the paper.
 So the reward curves will be different, but the VQ improvements are similar (50%~60%).
 2. For visualization, run `rm -rf ./data/HunyuanVideo/transformer/*` to clear the directory, then copy the files from a trained checkpoint (e.g., `checkpoint-100-0`) into `./data/HunyuanVideo/transformer`.
 After that, you can run the visualization script `"./scripts/visualization/vis_hunyuanvideo.sh"`.
 3. Although training with 16 H800 GPUs has similar rewards with 32 H800 GPUs, I still find that 32 H800 GPUs leads to better visulization results.
 4. We plot the rewards by **de-normalizing**, with the formula VQ = VQ * 2.2476 + 3.6757 by following [here](https://huggingface.co/KwaiVGI/VideoReward/blob/main/model_config.json).